-The Plan provides that a participant, who was hired prior to March 28, 1990, with at least 20 years of service (the last 10 years of which are consecutive) and who has attained 50 years of age, may retire and receive a monthly payment equal to 2.5% of his or her final average salary (average of the highest salary for 36 months of the previous ten years of service) multiplied by the number of years in service and divided by twelve.
+The Plan provides that a participant, who was hired prior to March 28, 1990, with at least 20 years of service (the last 10 years being without a break in service exceeding one year) and who has attained 50 years of age, may retire and receive a monthly payment equal to 2.5% of his or her final average salary (average of the highest salary for 36 months of the previous ten years of service) multiplied by the number of years of service and divided by twelve.
 The benefit, however, cannot exceed 75% of the participant's final average salary.
-The Plan provides that a participant, who was hired on or after March 28, 1990, with 20 years of service (the last 10 years of which are consecutive) and who has attained 55 years of age, may retire and receive a monthly payment equal to 2.5% of his or her final average salary (average of the highest salary for 60 months of the previous ten years of service) multiplied by the first 20 years of service, and 2.25% of his or her final average salary for years of service in excess of 20 years.
-The benefit however is not to exceed 72.5% of the participant's final average salary.
+The Plan provides that a participant, who was hired on or after March 28, 1990, with 20 years of service (the last 10 years being without a break in service exceeding one year) and who has attained 55 years of age, may retire and receive a monthly payment equal to 2.5% of his or her final average salary (average of the highest salary for 60 months of the previous ten years of service) multiplied by the first 20 years of service, and 2.25% of his or her final average salary for years of service in excess of 20 years.
+The benefit cannot be less than 50% nor exceed 72.5% of the participant's final average salary.